takumisaito/gulp-cache-break/README.md

 You can customize output strings by changing option.

-Please refer to Please refer to [cache-breaker](https://github.com/shakyShane/cache-breaker), and [grunt-cache-breaker](https://github.com/shakyShane/grunt-cache-breaker).
+Please refer to [cache-breaker](https://github.com/shakyShane/cache-breaker), and [grunt-cache-breaker](https://github.com/shakyShane/grunt-cache-breaker).

 ## Usage